Protea intonsa: Wildfires

-According to one source, the wildfires which periodically move through the land in which the shrub grows destroy the adult plants, but the seeds can survive such an event, whereas a newer source states the plants survive fires by being able to re-sprout from underground stems.
+According to one source, the wildfires which periodically move through the land in which the shrub grows destroy the adult plants, but the seeds can survive such an event, whereas a more recent source states the plants survive fires by being able to re-sprout from underground stems.
 The florets are pollinated by rodents.
 The seeds are retained in the old, dry, fire-resistant infructescence on the plant for two years, when they are finally released after fires the seeds are dispersed by the wind.

 Conservation

 Although the range is restricted to a relatively small area, it is not threatened.
 The South African National Biodiversity Institute assessed the conservation status of the species for the Red List of South African Plants as 'least concern' in 2019, this assessment had first been given by the same organisation in 2009.
-It is threatened by anything serious and is not in danger of extinction.
+It is not threatened by anything serious and is not in danger of extinction.

 A population is protected within the Kammanassie Nature Reserve.